Malcolm Sargent: Private life

-In 1923 Sargent married Eileen Laura Harding Horne (1898–1977).
+In September 1923 Sargent married Eileen Laura Harding Horne (1898–1977).
 (Note: Aldous, citing local gossip, maintains that Eileen was of lower social status than Sargent, but her family had servants, including a butler and a cook, a London house in South Kensington and a country house in Suffolk.)
 She was the younger daughter of Frederick William Horne – a prosperous miller, farmer, coal merchant and carter – and the niece of Evangeline Astley Cooper of Hambleton Hall in Rutland, where she lived in the early 1920s.
 Sargent was a guest there in the same period, and his name occurs alongside hers in local press reports of social gatherings such as hunt balls.
 When they married, the press headlined her name rather than that of her still little-known husband.
-The couple were married at St Mary's Church, Drinkstone, the service conducted by the bride's uncle, who, as her grandfather had been, was rector there.
+The couple were married at Drinkstone Parish Church, the service conducted by the bride's uncle, who, as her grandfather had been, was rector there.
 By 1926, the couple had two children, a daughter, Pamela, who died of polio in 1944, and a son Peter.
 Sargent was much affected by his daughter's death, and his recording of Elgar's The Dream of Gerontius in 1945 was an expression of his grief.
 The marriage was unhappy and ended in divorce in 1946.
 Before, during and after his marriage, Sargent was a continual womaniser, which he did not deny.
 Among his reported affairs were long-standing ones with Diana Bowes-Lyon, Princess Marina and Edwina Mountbatten.
 According to the music critic Michael Kennedy, Sargent was "a terror to women".
-In a letter to George Lyttelton, Sir Rupert Hart-Davis recalled that a young woman he once met at a party approached him with a request: "Promise me that whatever happens I shan't have to go home alone in a taxi with Malcolm Sargent".
+In a letter to George Lyttelton, Rupert Hart-Davis recalled that a young woman he once met at a party approached him with a request: "Promise me that whatever happens I shan't have to go home alone in a taxi with Malcolm Sargent".